 You can find a step-by-step solution with hints here: 2nd Highest Salary.

-One way to find duplicatesis to use a clause and then use to find groups
+One way to find duplicatesis to use a GROUP BY

-You could also use the operator:
+You could also use the EXISTS

 Verisk, a leading data analytics provider, has various departments each assigned numerous risk scores for different tasks throughout the year.
 As a data analyst, you have been asked to write an SQL query to calculate the average risk score by month for each department.
 Also, capture the department's average risk score of the previous month in the same row.

-id | department_id | date_received | risk_score |
+Example Input:id | department_id | date_received | risk_score |

 ---|---|---|---|